 Educated in theatre performance and creative writing, Verlee was co-author and performing member of national touring company, The Vortex: Conflict, Power, and Choice!, has been commissioned by universities for guerrilla theatre events spotlighting domestic violence under MSUD’s Theatre for Social Change, and was a charter member of New York City’s annual Spoken Word Almanac Project.
 An enthusiast of letter-writing campaigns and handmade protest signs, Verlee has also devoted many years to animal rights and social justice, and has organized and participated in numerous social actions.

 Her first poem was drafted in pencil on the inside cover of a collection of Grimm’s Fairy Tales at the age of seven.
 She won her first writing contest for a short story at the age of eleven and in the same year became the youngest recipient of Parade Magazine’s Young American Ambassadors prize for an essay.
 Hoping to echo S.E.
 Hinton’s young author milestone, Verlee was determined to write a novel by the age of sixteen.
 With three drafts completed by the autumn of her fifteenth year, she almost reached her goal.
 Instead, however, she found herself blindsided by the insurmountable distraction of tattooed boys and dying her mohawk pink.
 A hardcopy of the unfinished manuscript remains in her apartment and she swears she will return to it one day.

-Verlee lives in New York City with her moonlove, Ian Khadan, and their rescue pup, Aulë.
-She believes in you.
+Verlee lives in New York City, She believes in you.